ktodatwo/donut-diary/README.md

 # Donut Diary

-Donut Diary is a donut review site built using customized WordPress child them that features a custom Gutenberg block.
+Donut Diary is a donut review site built using customized WordPress child theme that features a custom Gutenberg block.

 ## Child Theme Customization
 Donut Diary WordPress theme was built by customizing the Twenty-Twenty-One theme.
 To round out the child theme, I added a custom post type - Donut and added logic to the child's function.php file to display Donut post types and regular Post types together.